 Targeting your app

 BlackBerry World offers a few ways to help you classify your app and find your users.
-First, when submitting an app to BlackBerry World, there are several properties that you set to describe and categorize the app:
+First, when you submit an app to BlackBerry World, you must provide the following information to describe and categorize the app:

 - Short and long description